jmicko/coinbot/docs/DATABASE_AND_CACHE.md

 For this branch, the remaining clean target should be:

 1. Add automated migration tests for blank and prod-shaped databases.
-2. Add intentional schema integrity migrations for singleton `bot_settings`, product identity, and known foreign keys.
+2. Add intentional schema integrity migrations for singleton `bot_settings` and known foreign keys.
 3. Keep `database.sql` only as a generated/schema-reference artifact or remove it after replacement.

 ## Local Dev Database Target